s4ros/notes/uefi_linux_windows.md

 - check if BIOS(?) is set to **UEFI-only** boot!
 Very important!
 No legacy shit.
 - make some room for Ubuntu on the disk
 - prepare bootable USB with **GPT** partition table + **boot** flag!
 Very important!
-- you can create bootable USB from any bootable ISO image by:
+- you can create bootable USB from any bootable ISO image

 To check if you're on **UEFI-only** settings, please execute
 ```